 NHP trooper Jason Buratczuk said troopers responded to the scene of the crash about 10:55 p.m., just north of the I-15 Sloan exit.

 The pedestrian was later identified as Kenneth J. Hoss, 62, of Alrington, Texas, according to the coroner.
-His cause and manner of death were still being investigated as of Friday morning.
+He died from injuries sustained in the crash and his death was ruled a suicide.

 According to NHP, Hoss parked his Toyota in the right shoulder on I-15 and began to walk in the right travel lane.
 A semi-truck was approaching northbound on the highway and struck the Hoss.
 He was pronounced dead at the scene.